top of page

 Who administers TMS?

 TMS is always prescribed by a TMS physician.
-At SILVERLINING℠, all TMS physicians are specifically TMS credentialed.
+At SILVERLINING℠, all TMS providers are specifically TMS credentialed.
 Motor threshold is determined by a TMS physician.
-The treatment itself is administered by an experienced TMS technician under the supervision of the TMS physician or by the TMS physician.
+The treatment itself is administered by an experienced TMS technician under the direct supervision of the TMS physician or by the TMS physician.

 The TMS technician or physician will always be present to monitor the patient during the treatment.
 The patient can stop a treatment at any time by asking the staff member present.